AADavin/ALEtutorial/README.md

 This is a simple tutorial on how to use ALE, a software that reconciles gene trees and species tree.
 In this tutorial, we are going to learn how to reconcile a gene tree and a species tree, and how to interpret the output of ALE.

 You need two things to run a reconciliation: a gene tree and a species tree.
 The species tree **can** be a dated tree, but this is not a requirement (see the section differences between ALE dated and ALE undated).
 The gene tree **can** be a distribution of gene trees, as the ones inferred by using the ultrafast bootsrap of IQ-TREE (toggle the -w option to write the individual trees).
-Using a gene tree distribution instead of a single tree is encouraged, because it informs ALE about the uncertainty in the topology of the tree and allows it to make better predictions.
+Using a gene tree distribution instead of a single tree is encouraged, because it informs ALE about the uncertainty in the topology of the gene tree and allows it to make better predictions.

 In this example, we are going to use some simulated data I generated using **Zombi**.
 I generated a small species tree with 10 leaves and I simulated 100 gene families that were present in the root.
 The families evolved following events of Duplications, Transfers and Losses.
 Zombi outputs the final gene trees, which is what we will use in this tutorial (there is no need to use a distribution of trees in this case because given that we are using simulated dated, we are certain about the topology of the tree).